isaqb-org/glossary/manuscript/30_appendix/4-about-translations.md

 ]
 ~~~~~~~~

+If a single (English) term has multiple translations,
+as in line 6, use a JSON list.

-This file is internally converted to the following Java type:
+This file is internally converted to a Java type: `Map<String, List<String>>`

-    Map<String, List<String>>

 From that, Leanpub-Markdown is generated, one table per language,
 currently German ("de") and English ("en").